 Additionally, life insurance companies may deny claims if the beneficiary's alteration does not adhere to the requirements set forth in the insured person's life insurance policy.
 Certain policies may mandate the presence of a specific number of witnesses when executing a change in beneficiaries.
 Others may stipulate that beneficiary changes must be made within a specific timeframe preceding the insured person's demise.
 Provided the requirements for modifying beneficiaries are met, the life insurance company should honor the claim without issue.
 However, if the insured person failed to satisfy these requirements, the new beneficiary's claim is likely to be denied by the life insurance company.

-Both the insured person and the beneficiaries need to understand the life insurance policy’s requirements for changing beneficiaries.
-If the requirements are not properly complied with, the life insurance company may deny the new beneficiary’s claim.
-It is also important for the insured person beneficiaries to understand that a life insurance policy may determine a change in beneficiary is invalid if it finds that the change was done when the insured person did not have sufficient mental capacity or free will.
-Finally, beneficiaries need to understand that they may challenge a change in beneficiaries on the insured person's life insurance policy if they notice certain red flags.
+Both the insured person and the beneficiaries must familiarize themselves with the requirements outlined in the life insurance policy concerning beneficiary changes.
+Failure to adhere to these requirements may result in the life insurance company rejecting the claim of the new beneficiary.
+Moreover, it is crucial for the insured person's beneficiaries to recognize that a change in beneficiaries may be deemed invalid if it is determined that the insured person lacked sufficient mental capacity or free will at the time of the alteration.
+Finally, beneficiaries should be aware that they have the right to contest a change in beneficiaries on the insured person's life insurance policy if they observe certain warning signs.